Lexus UX vs MG QS

 Buy the Lexus UX if: You want the lower entry price, need more boot space, want lower running costs, or prefer Lexus's approach to design and ownership experience.

-Buy the MG QS if: You prioritise performance, value a longer warranty, or prefer MG's approach to design and ownership experience.
+Buy the MG QS if: You prioritise performance, value a longer warranty, need stronger towing, or prefer MG's approach to design and ownership experience.

 The Verdict

 This is genuinely close.
 The Lexus UX and MG QS trade blows across the spec sheet, and neither runs away with an outright win.
-The Lexus UX will save you roughly $342 a year in fuel.
+The Lexus UX will save you roughly $741 a year in fuel.
+If boot space matters, the Lexus UX has a clear edge.
 The MG QS adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions